-Contrary to conventional mobile and fixed systems, Pi Foam operates immediately, in significantly higher intensity.
+Contrary to conventional mobile and fixed systems, Pi foam operates immediately, in significantly higher intensity.
 The amount of foam necessary for successful extinguishment is much lower if the intensity is considerably higher than regular rates.
-So, due to the lack of mechanical elements, Pi Foam System easily produce high intensity with the same basic construction.
-This results in a smaller foam tank, - and most importantly - significant cost reduction in construction and operation costs.
+So, due to the lack of mechanical elements, the Pi foam system easily produce high intensity with the same basic construction.
+This results in a smaller foam tank - and most importantly - significant cost reduction in construction and operation costs.

-Pi Foam System can be adapted to the various size, location and extension of risk areas and it comprises high performance conventional or biodegradable instant foam, which is adjusted to the burning material.
+Pi foam system can be adapted to the various size, location and extension of risk areas and it comprises high performance conventional or biodegradable instant foam, which is adjusted to the burning material.

-We hope that there will be more and more built-in systems around the world.
-Surely enough, it costs a considerable amount of investment, but if designed and maintained properly, it can bring its value back hundredfold at the first incident.
-And there are solutions out there, like Pi Foam, where cost savings does not mean efficiency reduction - on the contrary.
+The hope is that there will be more built-in systems around the world.
+While it requires a significant amount of investment, if it is designed and maintained properly, it can bring its value back hundredfold at the first incident.
+And there are solutions out there, like Pi Foam, where cost savings do not mean efficiency reduction.